-Ц Ц Ц for Owner's tes or site borings, rock cores, etc. are co sting agency. ordinated by designer and identified than 1:3 are designed with protective vith ground cover vegetation that requi are coordinated tility meters, transformers, backflow p d with utility companies.
+П Ш П for Owner's testing agency. er than 1:3 are designed with protective with ground cover vegetation that requ are coordinate utility meters, transformers, backflow p ed with utility companies.
 Landscaping accessibility for maintenance.
-Areas designate radius of 35 fee ted for school bus maneuverability are et. e designed with minimum turning Bus and car sta aging areas are separate and adequa te for school population. note from the building, is indicated in luent line connects to the main line an n of The Project includes and complies conta ined ir n the SC S Design Guide elines and Process Improvement Chec cklist for the phase indicated below.
-Desig Phase ignature , SD Designer Signature, DD Phase Designer Signature, CD Phase
+Annual design and design and all the means are and like and design and with maintaining to make ☐ ☐ ☐ Bus and car staging areas are separate and adequate for school population. e hole, remote from the building, is inc ase trap effluent line connects to the n ined ir • gn of The Project includes and complie uidelines and Process Improvement Cl • Designer Signature, SD Phase , SD Designer Signature, DD Phase Designer Signature, CD Phase